Comprehensive Eye Exams

 Comprehensive Eye Exams Available to Tampa Bay Residents

-Florida Medical Clinic provides a full array of eye care and corrective vision services to residents of the Tampa Bay area.
+Florida Medical Clinic Orlando Health provides a full array of eye care and corrective vision services to residents of the Tampa Bay area.
 Our Optometry Department boasts an accomplished team of optometrists who perform both routine and comprehensive eye exams.
 When called for, they work closely with our Ophthalmology Department practitioners to ensure that every patient’s eye health and vision care needs are met.

-What’s more, with our network of optical centers in Tampa and Land O’ Lakes, Florida Medical Clinic makes it easy to schedule a comprehensive eye exam at a location that’s convenient for you.
+What’s more, with our network of optical centers in Tampa and Land O’ Lakes, Florida Medical Clinic Orlando Health makes it easy to schedule a comprehensive eye exam at a location that’s convenient for you.
 Contact us today for more information, or use our online form to schedule an appointment.

 Proudly Serving: Land O’ Lakes, and North Tampa.